parsleyhealth/recruiting/README.md

 ### Overview

-In this task you'll be creating and deploying a full, simple, client-side, single-page application.
-The goal is to see how well you realize the sort of project you might be expected to work on here at Parsley Health.
-If you have any questions don't hesitate to email me at michael@parsleyhealth.com.
+In this task you'll be creating and deploying a simple, client-side, single-page application.
+If you have any questions email me at michael@parsleyhealth.com.

 ### Requirements